Nguyễn Thanh Bình (footballer, born 2000)

-Nguyễn Thanh Bình (born 2 November 2000) is a Vietnamese professional footballer who plays as a centre back for Viettel and the Vietnam national team.
+Nguyễn Thanh Bình (born 2 November 2000) is a Vietnamese professional footballer who plays as a centre back for Viettel.

 Club career

 Bình started his career in the Viettel youth academy.
 In 2020, he helped Viettel's U-21 team win the U-21 national championship.
 He also won the V.League 2 championship with Bình Định in the same year.

 Bình made his professional debut for Viettel on 16 January 2021, in a V.League 1 match against Hải Phòng.
 He has since become a regular starter for Viettel, helping the club finish fourth in the 2022 and 2023 seasons.

 International career

-On 7 September 2021, Thanh Bình made his debut for the national team, against Australia in 2022 FIFA World Cup qualification, in a match that ended 1–0 loss.
+On 7 September 2021, Thanh Bình made his debut for the national team in a 1–0 loss against Australia in 2022 FIFA World Cup qualification.
 He was heavily criticized by fans after making the mistake of letting China score a goal in injury time, making Vietnam lose 2–3 on 7 October 2021.

-On 29 March 2022, he scored his first goal for Vietnam with a header, against Japan, making Vietnam get a historic draw to end the 2022 FIFA World Cup campaign with 4 points.
+On 29 March 2022, he scored his first goal for Vietnam with a header, against Japan, making Vietnam get a historic draw to end the 2022 FIFA World Cup qualification campaign with 4 points.